Skip to content

 This approach allows for thoroughness, over time, without overwhelming your team.

-Note: the specific frequency of your audits may vary.
-This can depend on a range of factors, e.g., process changes, model changes, etc. In a future article, we will delve into some audit frequency guidelines.
+The specific frequency of your audits may vary.
+This can depend on a range of factors, e.g., model changes, etc.

 Scoping is important, and it does not have to be difficult